 Most Ugandan travel companies will include a local guide who will drive you between places, manage your safari trip and furnish you with relevant information during the journey.
 The guide is usually in-touch, via mobile phone, with the lodges and your trip planner, ensuring everything goes to plan and exceeds your expectations.

 Elsewhere you will have guides supplied by Uganda Wildlife Authority or the Lodges.
-They’re highly trained professionals who their areas and the best wildlife spotting areas.
+They’re highly trained professionals whose their areas and the best wildlife spotting areas.
 You may pay extra to have your own vehicle or share a vehicle with other guests.
 But this is usually taken care of in your all-inclusive trip price.

 Even for a seasoned safari traveler, understanding Uganda’s travel logistics can be a challenging, especially when planning.
 Most people recommend using a licensed tour operator like safari vacations and travel services for your first Uganda safari.